 So why should improving the usability and UX of your site be part of your SEO strategy?
 Google, or other search engines, want to provide people with the best result for their query.
 The best result does not only mean the best answer, but it also means the best experience.
 For instance, if you’re looking for the answer to “What is keyword research?”
 Google wants to give you the best answer in a swift, pleasant and secure way.
-So even if you’ve written an excellent answer in a post, but your site is slow, a mess or unsafe, Google won’t consider your post the best answer.
+So even when you’ve written an excellent answer in a post, if your site is slow, a mess or unsafe, Google won’t consider your post the best answer.

 How does Google know?

 Google uses different methods to make an educated guess about how users experience your site.
-They look at elements like site speed – there’s almost nothing more annoying than a page that takes ages to load -, mobile friendliness, the way you’ve structured your content and the internal and external linking of your pages.
+They look at elements like site speed – there’s almost nothing more annoying than a page that takes ages to load -, mobile friendliness, the way you’ve structured your content, and the internal and external linking of your pages.
 Lots of high-quality links to your web page probably indicate people had a pleasant experience with it, right?

 It’s no coincidence that the factors mentioned above are important both for UX and SEO.
 Google tries to grasp how humans experience a website.
 That’s why a positive experience on your site can contribute to your rankings.
-If you want to learn more about this, you should read Michiel’s post on the relation between SEO and UX.
+If you want to learn more about this, you should read our post on the relation between SEO and UX.

 Where to start?